ninastoessinger/word-o-mat/README.md

 New in version 2.1:

-- Input fields for required characters now accept glyph names as well as character values (so both inputting "ö" or "odieresis" will work).
+- Input fields for required characters now accept glyph names as well as character values (so either inputting "ö" or "odieresis" will work - you can even mix them).

 - Option to output words on separate lines, sorted by length (may be useful for building specimens).
 This includes kerning, which assumes MetricsMachine-style kern class names (to override this with your own left/right class markers, edit the "markers" list in wordomat.py, line 333).